Delta slashes flights by 40% as virus cripples global travel

 “We will be coming very quickly back on issues dealing with the airline industry,” Mnuchin told CNBC on Friday.
 “Just as after Sept.
 11, we are very committed to make sure that our U.S. airlines have the ability and have the liquidity to get through this.”

-Delta is the world’s largest airline by revenue, and it has consistently been the most profitable U.S. carrier over the past decade.
+Delta is the world’s largest airline by revenue, and it has consistently been the most profitable U.S. carrier over the past decade, making its actions even more startling.

 Just over a week ago, airline CEOs who emerged from a White House meeting with President Donald Trump said they did not ask for help from Washington.